MultiQC/MultiQC/docs/modules/vg.md

 The graphical reports are designed to mimic a samtools stats report, including:

-1. A bar chart of the number of reads aligned/not aligned
+1. A bar chart showing the breakdown of aligned, perfectly aligned, and unaligned reads.
-2. A violin plot of all metrics
+2. A violin plot for all metrics.